robertomoreno/scala-assessment/README.md

 In order to execute correctly this application it is needed to run 2 diferents main class.

-* Start, at least, two akka nodes in port 2551 and in port 2552 (seed nodes):
+* Start, at least, two akka nodes in port 2551 and in port 2552 (If no port is indicated, the launcher will run an instance for each seed node):
 ```scala
 sbt "runMain com.philips.assessment.business.BusinessLauncher 2552"
 ```

 * Start a Finatra endpoint.
-Port 9999 is used:
+Port 9999 is used but this can be changed ussing finatra flags as usual:
 ```scala
 sbt "runMain com.philips.assessment.endpoint.FinatraServerMain"
 ```

 **Run considerations**: SBT is required.
-If it is not possible to run the app in this 3 ports, go to `com.philips.assessment.endpoint.finatra.imp.FinatraServerMain` and `scala-assessment\src\main\resources\application.conf` and change the config parameters.
+If it is not possible to run the seed nodes in these 2 ports, go to `scala-assessment\src\main\resources\application.conf` and change it.

 ### Explanation